 Whenever you visit during the season, it is best to avoid weekends and holidays if at all possible.
 50 million people have visited Keukenhof Gardens over the past 65 years, and some days it can feel as if all of them are there at the same time!

-If your aim is to photograph landscapes of Keukenhof that are devoid of people, you need to arrive as soon as the gates open and work quickly.
+If you aim to photograph landscapes of Keukenhof that are devoid of people, you need to arrive as soon as the gates open and work quickly.
 (See my article on photo tips to avoid crowds) The area near the pond is one of the first parts of the park to get busy.

 Whenever you go, remember the Keukenhof is 32 hectares, so you probably won’t be able to see everything.
-Every year is different and there is always something new to see and photograph.
+Every year is different, and there is always something new to see and photograph.

 Pace yourself, take plenty of breaks, and do as I do, breathe deep, and carry a big tripod!